vivektara24/Sim-to-Real-Reinforcement-Learning-for-Robotic-Arm-Control-in-Radiochemical-Workflows/README.md

 Where high-performance and large-scale simulation scenes are required, the USD read-write cycle during simulation is often a performance bottleneck and is therefore bypassed.
 Instead, the simulation data is accessed through OmniPhysics Tensor APIs, which internally rely on PhysX Direct GPU APIs.
 For workflows that require rendering, such as vision-in-the-loop training, OmniPhysics also maintains efficient synchronization between the simulation state and the renderer.

-_Assets_

-Assets correspond to any physics-enabled object that can be added to the simulation.
-These include rigid objects, articulations, and deformable objects.
-Each asset provides a high-level interface that wraps around low-level USD and OmniPhysics View APIs.
-Although the underlying TensorAPI views expose direct read and write access to simulation data, Isaac Lab introduces the additional abstraction layer to ensure a unified and reliable way of interacting with the simulation.

-The asset interface consolidates attributes that are not directly managed by TensorAPIs but are essential for robotics.

-Additionally the interface employs a lazy-update mechanism for simulation state retrieval.
-With the lazy-update approach, data for each attribute is fetched only upon its first access after a simulation step, and subsequent acceses within the same step use the cached values.

-_Actuators_

-In Isaac Lab, actuators are the interface between desired joint actions and articulation motion.

 #### Robot Platform